DominicOgeto/terraform-ec2-deployment/README.md

 # aws-ec2-deployment
-Deploying an ec2 server in the using terraform
+Deploying an ec2 server using terraform